-You apply for your licence using the Adobe editable pdf form and email, attaching any supporting documents, to licensing@fma.govt.nz.

-We don't accept hard copy applications unless we specifically ask for them.
+You apply for your licence using the Adobe editable pdf form and attach any supporting documents as attachments to licensing@fma.govt.nz.
+We don't accept hard copy applications unless we specifically request them.

 If you have any questions please call us on 0800 434 566.